xpmethod/xpmethod.github.io/_posts/projects/2014-12-25-digital-justice.md

 - date: 05/15
   type: grant
-  text: "The pilot project in Santiago, Chile has been funded with generous support from the President's Global Innovation Fund, in the amount of
+  text: "The pilot project in Mumbai, India has been funded with generous support from the President's Global Innovation Fund, in the amount of
 $20,000."